 - To a medium bowl, combine the maple syrup, lemon juice and zest and applesauce and stir until mixed.

-- Make a well at the bottom of the dry ingredients and pour the liquids into the large bowl.
-Now, gently and slowly, use a large whisk to mix the ingredients around the bowl and from the bottom, being very careful to be gentle and mix just until it is mixed and smooth.
-Do not overmix.
+Make a well at the bottom of the dry ingredients and pour the liquids into the large bowl.
+Now, gently and slowly, use a large spoon to mix the ingredients around the bowl and from the bottom, being very careful to be gentle and mix just until it is mixed and smooth.
+Do not over-mix or worry if it's slightly lumpy, as long as the flour is mixed in.
 You will notice how light and fizzy the batter gets from the baking soda and lemon juice working.
 This is what yields a fluffy cake.
-If you overmix it, it can make the cake more tough/chewy and the middle sink, especially since it is a low-fat cake.
+If you over-mix it, it can make the cake more tough/chewy and the middle sink, especially since it is a low-fat cake.

 - Pour the batter gently into the dish and lightly spread out the top.
 Pick it up and jiggle it a bit to smooth it out.
 Immediately put in the oven and bake for 22-25 minutes until a toothpick is clean from the center.
 Mine was perfection at 24 minutes.